 The (presumably horribly disfigured) poster boy of Ukrainian tourism is Chernobyl.
 Chernobyl was the site of the worst ever nuclear power accident in history.
 In 1984, one of the reactors exploded spewing radiation into the atmosphere.
 A few days later, (yep, days later) the town was evacuated forever.

-You can now take a guided tour of the contamination zone which explores the ghost town of Pripyat, a USSR military base and the power station itself.
+You can now take a guided tour of the contamination zone and learn more about the country’s darker history.
+The tour explores the ghost town of Pripyat, a USSR military base and the power station itself.

 You cannot visit Chernobyl yourself and you must take a guided tour.
 Book ahead and remember to bring your passport.